-ne AmerikaHaus, a square, four-story building nutes from the Bayerischer Hof.
-After World
+On the second day of the conference I entered the AmerikaHaus, a square, four-story building with a pearl-gray limestone exterior some 10 minutes from the Bayerischer Hof.

-War II the U.S. government created AmerikaHäuser across Germany, initially as libraries.
+After World War II the U.S. government created AmerikaHäuser across Germany, initially as libraries.
 The Haus was hosting an MSC side event called "Addressing Double Standards" organized by the Club de Madrid, an organization of former democratic presidents and prime ministers.
 Among them were Danilo Türk, the president of Slovenia from 2007 to 2012; Aminata Touré, the prime minister of Senegal from 2013 to 2014; and Elena Motta, a Guatemalan congressmember.